Japan: 'Minister of loneliness' tackles mental health crisis | DW | 23.04.2021

 Increasing social and economic isolation is causing Japan's suicide rate to climb, with working women and single mothers most at risk.
 The newly appointed "minister of loneliness" plans to alleviate this phenomenon.

-Japan has welcomed the appointment of its first minister tasked specifically with combating the country's loneliness and isolation crisis which has exacerbated during the coronavirus pandemic.
+Japan has welcomed the appointment of its first minister tasked specifically with combating the country's loneliness and isolation crisis that has exacerbated during the coronavirus pandemic.

 In response to worrying figures on suicide and social withdrawal, Prime Minister Yoshihide Suga assigned 71-year-old Tetsushi Sakamoto to the newly created post in February.